Consteel/manual/versioned_docs/version-16/manual/5_0_structural-modeling/5_10_spread-footing.md

 ---
 # Spread footing

-From Consteel 16 it is possible to define foundation as a consistent part of the structural model. **_Spread footing_** function is available on **_Structural members_** tab.
+Definition of foundation as a consistent part of the structural model. **_Spread footing_** function is available on **_Structural members_** tab.
 It is a targeted function only for shallow spread foundations of separate columns.

 <!-- /wp:paragraph -->